jamulussoftware/jamuluswebsite/_posts/2020-09-20-Linux-Install-Script.md

 DISTRO="Debian"
 LINVERSION="10.6"
 ```
-After that test the installation on Debian and modify the commands so that the installation script works on Debian.
-Please share working installation scripts in this Wiki.
-The maintainer of this repository might add a folder in this repository `/install_scripts` for working installation scripts.
-Create a pull request for new installation scripts or create an issue with a request to add a documented and tested installation script to this repository.
+After that, test the installation on Debian and modify the commands so that the installation script works on Debian.
+You can share working scripts, if you like. **Edit by Jamulus-Website maintainers:** You should contact [niebert](https://github.com/niebert) if you want to share scripts.

 ### The Installation Script
 Copy the following installation script into a file and save it to the filename `install4ubuntu18_4.sh`.
 After saving the file e.g. in your `Download` directory change to the directory and call the following script with `sh install4ubuntu18_4.sh`.